PouletEnSlip/pouletenslip.github.io/pages/cotcotpack/index.md

 layout: cotcot
 ---

-<p style="text-align:justify;">CotCot is a PVP / Build / Survival resource pack for Minecraft Java and Bedrock.
+<p style="text-align:justify;">CotCot is a PVP / Build / Survival resource pack for Minecraft Java.
 The resource pack is compatible from 1.7.2 to 1.8.9 and from 1.13 to 1.19.x.
 CotCot is a Faithful edit with animated items, 3D models, alternative textures and custom colormap/lightmap and more.
 Fully compatible with OptiFine and Sodium.
 It is also PVP-friendly with Low Fire, Clean Water or small swords.
 Textures are compressed and optimized for toasters.</p>

 <div class="slideshow-container">
 <div class="mySlides fade">